vtphan/disq/README.md

 #### Architecture overview

 A client distributes queries to multiple nodes.
 To use this architecture, users must implement a client and a node.
-The implementation must follow the requirements of disq.Client and disq.Node, respectively.
+The implementation must follow the requirements of disq.Client and disq.Worker, respectively.

 #### Server
 ```